TS

 Vendor-neutral benchmarks and an interactive calculator for engineering leaders who need real numbers, not sales pitches.

-Avg SaaS Spend per Employee
+Median SaaS Spend per Employee

-Source: Zylo SaaS Management Index 2025
+Source: Zylo SaaS Management Index 2026

 Avg Apps per Company

-Unused licenses and duplicate tools
+Unused seats and duplicate tools (Zylo 2026)

 Tech Stack Cost Calculator